dfranx/SFMLight/README.md

 scene.Add(obj);
 ```

-Create a light and define some of its properties
+Create a light and define some of its properties (radius and position)
 ```c++
 sfl::Light light;
 light.SetRadius(300);